JeromeParadis/red-socket/examples/chat/README.md

      */

     var io = sio.listen(app);

+Define RedSocket instance and put nicknames in a Redis set.
+Nicknames need to be shared between processes.

     //OLD:  , nicknames = {};

     var rsr = RedSocket(io,{debug: true});
     var nicknames = new rsr.Sets("nicknames");

+Use rsr.on instead of io.on

     rsr.on('connection', function (socket) {
       socket.on('user message', function (msg) {